 A Reasonable Salary

-As evident from MOM’s policies which have gradually increased minimum salaries for various work passes, employers need to be strategic when deciding the salaries for their candidates as well.
+As evidenced by MOM’s policies which have gradually increased minimum salaries for various work passes, employers need to be strategic when deciding the salaries for their candidates as well.

 Nationality